magnetsystems/r2m-plugin-android/README.md

 __STEP 6: Generate code__

-Click on "Generate", this will generate the code under your <code>src</code> directory.
-If you have a <code>src/androidTest/java</code> directory, you should see a unit test file.
+Click on "Generate", this generates the code under your <code>src</code> directory.
+If you have a <code>src/androidTest/java</code> directory, a unit test file is also generated.

-For instance, say you selected the <code>GoogleDistance</code> built-in example, you should see the following files in your project pane:
+Ex: say you selected the <code>GoogleDistance</code> built-in example, you should see the following files in your project pane:

 ![rest2mobile generated classes](doc/img/R2M-generated-classes.jpg)